 A house, be it big or small, always has some space for a huge or an itty bitty garden.
 Even in apartments where residents don’t have space for a garden, some individuals manage to have a hanging garden on their balconies.
 No matter the space, plants just liven up the surroundings.
 And a garden is incomplete without gardening tools.
 Whether you are new to gardening or have years of experience under your belt, you need tools used for gardening.

-No matter the experience, we have composed a list of gardening tools names with pictures to make it easier for you while making a purchase.
-Here we go!1`
+No matter the experience, we have composed a list of gardening tool names with pictures to make it easier for you while make a purchase.
+Here we go!

 1. Hand Trowel